$9.5M allocated to Indigenous landscapes in Western Montana

-A total of $29.5 million has been provided to three landscapes in Montana and $9.5 million has been allocated to a landscape up Johnsrud Road.
+A total of $29.5 million was provided to improve and care for three landscapes in the state, and $9.5 million was marked to go to helping another similar large portion of land.

-The money will be used to restore the landscape to what it was when the Confederated Salish and Kootenai Tribes (CSKT) inhabited the lands.
+The money will be used to restore the landscape to what it was when the Confederated Salish and Kootenai Tribes, or CSKT, inhabited the lands.

-“Putting people to work on our public lands making them better for future generations, that is an investment that is going to pay off right,” explained Bureau of Land Management (BLM) Director Tracy Stone-Manning
+"Putting people to work on our public lands making them better for future generations, that is an investment that is going to pay off right," explained Bureau of Land Management Director Tracy Stone-Manning.

 Stone-Manning says they are investing in the people and the land in the Blackfoot corridor.